Jungfrau: Family poses in front of the spectacular mountain panorama at Schynige Platte.

 Discounts with the Jungfrau Travel Pass

-With the Jungfrau Travel Pass, you get a ride between Eigergletscher and Jungfraujoch including a return trip at a special price.
-In the months of June to August, you pay 75.00 CHF for this.
-In the months of April, May, September, and October, the special ticket costs 63.00 CHF.
+With the Jungfrau Travel Pass, you get a trip between Eigergletscher and Jungfraujoch including a return at a special price.
+In the main season from June to August, you pay 75.00 CHF for this.
+In the other months during the off-peak season, the special ticket costs 63.00 CHF.

-In the Top of Europe Shops at Jungfraujoch, Grindelwald Terminal, and Grindelwald First, you receive a 10% discount.
-There is also a 10% discount at the Top of Europe Flagship Store in Interlaken.
-This does not apply to Lindt & Sprüngli, SWATCH, and Cosmetics-Chalet.
+You'll receive a 10% discount on purchases at the Top of Europe Shops at the Jungfraujoch, Grindelwald Terminal, and Grindelwald First.
+There’s also a 10% discount at the Top of Europe Flagship Store in Interlaken.
+This does not apply to Lindt & Sprüngli, SWATCH, and Kosmetik-Chalet.

-• 10% discount for purchases in Top of Europe Shops
+• 10% discount on purchases at Top of Europe Shops

-• 10% discount for purchases in the Top of Europe Flagship Store
+• 10% discount on purchases at the Top of Europe Flagship Store

 Stations and entry points for the Jungfrau Travel Pass